NologyGames/JGDL-Applets/MIGRATION_SUMMARY.md

 **Recommendation:** Pair the migration with a **user or stakeholder who knows the original application**—scope, assets, architecture, and intended behavior.
 Their prompts (e.g. “use the assets in each game folder”, “JGDL is the shared engine”, “phones should be top and bottom”) are what steer the work toward a faithful, correct outcome instead of a superficially working clone.

----

-## Social post (LinkedIn) — copy-paste ready

-**We brought two 90s Java applet games back to life in the browser.
-Here’s what actually made it work.**

-A few months ago I had a pile of old Java applet code and assets—two games built on a custom engine (JGDL).
-I wanted them running in a modern browser.
-I could have rewritten everything by hand.
-Instead I paired with an AI agent and **someone who still knew the original apps**.

-The agent did the heavy lifting: porting the engine to JavaScript, wiring Canvas and Web Audio, fixing bugs, and adding a launcher and run scripts.
-But the **turning points** all came from human input:

-→ “You have two games, not one—consider both.”
-→ “The original sounds and images are in each game folder.
-Use them.”
-→ “JGDL is the shared engine—research it for logic and asset loading.”
-→ “Phones should be on top and bottom so they connect by color.”

-Without those prompts, we’d have ended up with a single game, synthetic graphics, and ad-hoc logic.
-With them, we got a faithful migration: same look, same engine model, same behavior.

-If you’re sitting on legacy systems—applets, Flash, old desktop stacks—and wondering whether AI can help: it can.
-But **direction matters more than raw capability**.
-Pair the migration with someone who knows the system.
-Their prompts don’t just fix bugs; they set the strategy.
-That’s what made this one stick.

-#LegacyMigration #SoftwareEngineering #AI #TechDebt #WebDev